Skip to main content

 Source:MSN

-A Catholic school teacher who also coached youth sports in Bucks County, Pennsylvania, has been arrested and is facing child pornography-related charges, according to the Bucks County District Attorney’s Office.
-The case is now rippling through the same places youth sports families live every weekend: school gyms, parish fields, carpools, and group chats.
+A Catholic school teacher who also coached youth sports in Bucks County has been arrested and charged in a child pornography case, according to the Bucks County District Attorney’s Office.
+For local leagues and school programs, it’s the kind of headline that makes every board member double-check who has access to kids, locker rooms, and team group chats.

-• Who: A Catholic school teacher and youth sports coach, authorities said
+• Who: A Catholic school teacher and youth sports coach (identified by authorities in the criminal complaint, per MSN’s reporting)

-• What: Arrested and charged in a child pornography case
+• What: Arrested and charged in a child pornography investigation

 • Where: Bucks County, Pennsylvania

-• When: The arrest and charges were announced in a report published by MSN (citing the Bucks County DA)
+• When: The arrest and charges were announced by the Bucks County District Attorney’s Office, according to MSN

 Source: MSN